 Laser skin resurfacing treatments are a non-invasive solution to remove facial scars, reduce fine lines and wrinkles, and remove unsightly or unwanted hair.
 Laser facial resurfacing employs a carbon-dioxide laser to remove the outer, damaged layers of the skin to allow tighter, younger-looking skin to grow in its place.
 It’s a relatively quick procedure that often takes just a few minutes (or over an hour depending on the size of the treatment area) and requires about two weeks’ recovery time.
 There are many benefits to laser resurfacing (including higher precision to the target area and less post-operative pain) but it cannot take away deep wrinkles or eradicate sagging skin like other procedures can.
 Also, the effects are long lasting but not permanent since it cannot block aging or new wrinkles.
 Laser facial resurfacing is safe for use with other procedures and is often performed with facelifts or eyelid surgeries.
-At the MedSpa at LPSI, Heidi Jeffreys, PA-C uses the Halo laser for more aggressive resurfacing to help their patients achieve clearer, smoother skin.
+At the MedSpa at LPSI, the staff uses the Halo laser for more aggressive resurfacing to help their patients achieve clearer, smoother skin.

 Laser Skin Resurfacing (Halo) Reviews